 Motion sickness is not a disorder of the stomach, but a disorder of the inner ear, the body's balance system.
 Our bodies keep balance in check through a complex mix of signals involving the eyes, ears, and brain.
 When the balance system sends conflicting information to the brain, it gets confused.
 This confusion leads to the unpleasant symptoms of motion sickness.

-There are some tricks to combating the nauseous feeling you get and you may not need medication.
+There are some tricks you can use to combat the nauseous feeling you get, which may help you avoid using medication.

 Prevention should be the first strategy.
 Try to avoid situations that may trigger motion sickness.
 Here are some suggestions:

-If these suggestions are not possible or do not help, there are some prescription and over-the-counter remedies that can ease the symptoms of motion sickness.
+If these suggestions are not possible or do not help, there are some over-the-counter and prescription remedies that can ease your symptoms.

 Sometimes reducing the sense of nausea is enough to make you feel more comfortable.
 If you do not want to take or cannot take medication, try something with ginger.
 Ginger in small doses has been shown to reduce nausea and vomiting, especially in pregnant women.
-The evidence for ginger to treat motion sickness is less clear.
+However, the evidence for ginger to treat motion sickness is inconsistent.
 Ginger comes in many forms, and can be found in tea, ginger ale, or bread.
 It also comes in pill form, so it can be taken like any other medication.

 If you take blood thinners (warfarin, aspirin, or others), ginger may increase the risk of bleeding, so consult your doctor or find another remedy.